l7mp/stunner/README.md

 [to](https://stackoverflow.com/questions/52929955/akskubernetes-service-with-udp-and-tcp)
 [scale](https://stackoverflow.com/questions/62088089/scaling-down-video-conference-software-in-kubernetes)
 WebRTC services with Kubernetes, just to get (mostly) insufficient answers?
-Puzzled by the security implications of the whole WebRTC industry relying on a handful of public STUN servers?
+Puzzled by the security and financial implications of the whole WebRTC industry relying on a handful of third-party STUN/TURN services?

 Worry no more!
 STUNner allows you to deploy _any_ WebRTC service into Kubernetes, smoothly integrating it into the [cloud-native ecosystem](https://landscape.cncf.io), and enjoy the